ddev/ddev/docs/content/users/basics/faq.md

 How can I back up or restore all databases of all projects?
 : You can back up all projects that show in `ddev list` with `ddev snapshot -a`.
 This only snapshots projects that are shown in `ddev list` though, so if you have other projects that aren’t shown, you’d need to start them so they’d be registered in `ddev list`.

+Why do you recommend Colima over Docker Desktop on macOS?
+: [Colima](https://github.com/abiosoft/colima) (with its bundled [Lima](https://github.com/lima-vm/lima)) is similar to what Docker Desktop provides, with a great DDEV experience on Intel and Apple Silicon machines.
+We specifically recommend Colima because of some important differences:

+    * It’s open source software with an MIT license, unlike Docker Desktop which is proprietary software.
+No license fee to Docker, Inc. and no paid Docker plan required for larger organizations.
+    * It’s CLI-focused, unlike Docker Desktop’s GUI.
+    * It’s focused directly on running containers.
+    * It’s fast and stable.

 How can I contribute financially to the DDEV project?
 : Thanks for asking!
 Contributions can be done via [GitHub Sponsors](https://github.com/sponsors/rfay).
 They go to the [Localdev Foundation](https://localdev.foundation) and are used for infrastructure and supporting development.